Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Open Chrome and go to the website that gives you this error message.

-- Disable AdBlock by clicking on the Block ads icon.
+- Disable AdBlock by clicking the switch icon.

 - Refresh the page.

 Check if the video can now load.
 If the error persists, the problem is probably network-related (and not from your end), in which case there is little or nothing you can do about it, except to keep trying.

 However, if you are running a web server that does not support certain video(like MP4, OGG, WebM, and such) you might have to reconfigure your server, to offer support for those video .

 At times, some sites use this error as a smokescreen to trick you into disabling any ad-blocking feature on your browser.
 Most times, the video you are trying to watch contains some ads, and your browser (with an ad blocker) would not be able to play this video.

 This will result in The media could not be loaded, either because the server or network failed or because the format is not supported error.

 There are various ways of enabling/disabling AdBlock, depending on the browser.
 And for convenience, we’ll be showing you how to disable it on Google Chrome.
 You can simply disable AdBlock on the affected video’s host site, in order to gain access to the video.